 Through the Penn in Washington Semester Program, students spend either the fall or spring semester taking classes and interning in Washington, D.C. - and, with the new Washington and the World Scholars Program, they have the option to spend the summer abroad.
-During the academic year, we host many events on campus, including lectures, lunches, and other events for students interested in living and working in Washington.
+During the academic year, we host many events on campus, including lectures, lunches, internship workshops, and other events for students interested in living and working in Washington.
 In the summer, our focus shifts entirely to D.C., where we offer a summer program that is free for all Penn students who find themselves in Washington over the summer.
 Throughout the year, we offer advice, internship help, alumni networking opportunities, and much more to Penn students.

 - Three classes (worth four credits) on various aspects of the public policy world, taught by incredible Washington insiders.

 - Internships at prestigious Washington institutions (including the Department of State, Senate Foreign Relations Committee, Center for American Progress, Center for Strategic and International Studies, Department of Justice, and various White House Councils).